 Types of signage by industry

 Virtually all businesses need some type of signage.
 But in some sectors, signage installation can have a particularly high impact.
 For example:

 - Retail: Retail signage and graphics are a vital tool for communicating with customers – inside and out, it needs to be clear, concise, and, most importantly, eye-catching.

 - Office: As well as being functional (for example, wayfinding signage or health and safety notices), high-quality office signage and graphics help to form a corporate identity by providing consistency, whatever your business sector.

 - Hospitality: Use signage to create engaging, inviting venues.
 Here, signs can inform and guide customers while promoting your services at the same time.

 - Sports settings: At sports matches and similar events, signs are crucial in directing fans around large venues, while also helping to promote an event, so signage is critical to any sporting fixture’s success.

-- Construction: Different types of signage including hoarding are essential to this sector.
-As well as helping promote a new project and keeping out people who shouldn’t be on-site, and giving directions to those who should, these kinds warn of hazards and safety rules across the various areas of work.
+- Construction: Different types of construction signage including hoarding boards are essential to this sector.
+As well as helping promote a new project and keeping out people who shouldn’t be on-site, and giving directions to those who should, they warn of hazards and safety rules across the various areas of work.

 Talk to Rocket Graphics About Your Signage Today